SLOW FOOD SF EVENTS

 Empowering Our Children

-Based on feedback from last year’s conference, we are excited to expand COBA into a two-day conference to include a comprehensive array of content and more time for attendees to connect and collaborate.
-In addition to six keynote addresses, panel discussions, break-out sessions, a poster session, and a slam poetry performance, COBA 2015 will feature more opportunities in the spirit of Slow Food, such as tastings from sustainable wineries at Friday night’s reception, an optional garden tour, and small group dinners.
+We are excited to expand COBA into a two-day conference to include a comprehensive array of content and more time for attendees to connect and collaborate.
+In addition to keynote presentations, panel discussions, break-out sessions, a poster session, and a slam poetry performance, COBA 2015 will feature more opportunities in the spirit of Slow Food, such as tastings from sustainable wineries at Friday night’s reception, an optional garden tour, and small group dinners.

 By bringing together the newest research, best practices, and local heroes in one place, we hope to highlight the strength of vibrant professional communities working together to educate each other on the causes and solutions to childhood obesity so we can better serve and empower our youth.